 Section 727.110, Florida Statutes, provides that lease rejection is effective on the date of entry of an order authorizing the rejection.
 Unfortunately, even when a motion is uncontested, state courts often schedule hearings months after a motion is filed, which results in a gap period between the filing of a motion to reject and entry of the order.
 Landlords or lessors (i.e., equipment lessors) could pursue post-assignment administrative rent claims as a result of such delays, even if an assignee has vacated the premises or has abandoned the leased equipment as of the filing of the motion.

-To correct this situation, the ABC Study Group concluded that an assignment court must have flexibility in setting the effective date of assignment and in approving lease rejection procedures.
+To correct this situation, the ABC Study Group concluded that an assignment court must have flexibility in setting the effective date of rejection and in approving lease rejection procedures.
 The Group also determined that explicitly allowing lease rejection to be done on negative notice would promote judicial economy, save assignment estate resources from unnecessary administrative claims, and avoid unnecessary hearings because lease rejection is rarely objected to.
 For these reasons, the ABC Study Group recommends amending § 727.110 to grant assignment courts more flexibility with respect to lease rejection procedures, as set forth in the Appendix hereto.

 Conclusion